singhJasvinder101/MyBlog/README.md

 ## 🚀 Introduction

-Tech Stuffs is a web platform where you can access a variety of tech-related content, including articles, tutorials, and resources.
+TechBytes is a web platform where you can access a variety of tech-related content, including articles, tutorials, and resources.
 Our goal is to empower individuals with knowledge and tools to thrive in the ever-evolving tech industry.

 <br />